-However, for the last 15 years a paradigm shift has taken place from the relief centric approach to a holistic approach with emphasis on prevention, mitigation and preparedness.
-Government of India has established improved institutional arrangements and DRR mechanisms to deal with any threatening disaster situation or disaster with the enactment of The Disaster Management Act, 2005 and by setting up an apex authority National Disaster Management Authority under the Chairmanship of the Prime Minister.
-National Disaster Management Plan is prepared in consultation with all the stakeholders.
-The present institutional framework in India gives roles to every Ministry/ Department of the Union Government and to every State/ Union Territory Government to prepare and implement a holistic disaster management plan, with adequate financial provisioning.
+However, over the last two decades, a paradigm shift has also taken place from disaster relief to a holistic approach with emphasis on disaster prevention, mitigation and preparedness.
+The Government of India has strengthened institutional arrangements for DRR with the enactment of the Disaster Management Act, 2005 and by setting up an apex authority i.e. National Disaster Management Authority under the Chairmanship of Hon’ble Prime Minister.
+National Disaster Management Plan is also prepared in consultation with all the stakeholders.
+The present institutional framework in India assigns roles and responsibilities to every Ministry/ Department of the Union Government and to every State/ Union Territory (UT) Government to prepare and implement a holistic disaster management plan, with adequate financial provisioning.

-Accordingly, a multi-stakeholders and multi-sectoral National Platform for Disaster Risk Reduction (NPDRR) was constituted by Government of India vide resolution dated 26th February 2013 and amended vide resolution no 47-31/2012-DM-III on 17th January, 2017 for wider participation of different stakeholders.
-NPDRR is chaired by the Union Home Minister and Minister of State in-charge of Disaster Management, Ministry of Home Affairs is the Vice Chairperson of NPDRR.
-The other members of NPDRR are 15 Cabinet Ministers, Vice Chairman, NITI Aayog, Minister of each State Government/ UT dealing with the subject disaster management, representatives of Local Self-Governments and Parliament, ex-officio members, Heads of institutions of national importance, persons representing industry, media representatives, civil society organizations and international representatives.
-NPDRR is, thus, characterised by a process that facilitates dialogue, sharing experiences, views and ideas, present findings of research and action and explore opportunities for mutual cooperation in the field of Disaster Risk Reduction.
+NPDRR is chaired by Hon’ble Union Home Minister.
+Minister of State In-charge of Disaster Management, Ministry of Home Affairs is Vice Chairperson of NPDRR.
+Other members of NPDRR are 15 Union Ministers, Vice Chairman, NITI Aayog, Minister of each State Government/ UT dealing with the subject disaster management, representatives of Parliament, ex-officio members, Heads of institutions of national importance, Local Self-Governments, persons representing industry, media representatives, civil society organizations, NGOs and international representatives.